Anzac Day Services Gallipoli, Turkey – 2014

 Dawn Service to Lone Pine

-From approximately 6:30am (after completion of the Dawn Service) visitors walk along the Anzac Cove Road and up Artillery Road to Lone Pine Cemetery for the 10:00am Australian Memorial Service.
-This 3.1km walk takes visitors past the Ari Burnu, Shrapnel Valley and Beach Cemeteries.
-Shortly after Beach Cemetery, the route follows Artillery Road inland as it slopes uphill past Shell Green Cemetery to Lone Pine.
-Artillery Road is a dirt road and is very steep and uneven in places.
-The road can be extremely difficult to walk.
-The route is well signposted.
-A moderate level of fitness is required.
+After the Dawn Service concludes, at approximately 6.30am, visitors walk along Anzac Cove Road and up Artillery Road to the Lone Pine Cemetery for the 10am Australian Memorial Service.
+This walk takes visitors past Ari Burnu, Shrapnel Valley and Beach Cemeteries.
+Shortly after Beach Cemetery, the route follows Artillery Road inland and slopes uphill past Shell Green Cemetery to Lone Pine.

-If you are elderly or have a disability which may prevent you being able to make this climb you may be eligible for mobility assistance (see below).
+If you are elderly, have a disability or any other condition, which may prevent you from doing this walk, you may be eligible for Assisted Mobility (see below).

 Lone Pine to Chunuk Bair